Drought is forcing farmers in Colorado to make tough choices

 Colorado Governor Jared Polis recently signed into law a bill that created an office focusing on agricultural drought and climate resilience.
 It was part of a slate of climate- and energy-related bills he approved over the summer.

 And advocates say the federal government needs to step up as well, with more investment in drought resilience in the West.
-The infrastructure bill and reconciliation package currently before Congress are a step in the right direction, says Audobon's Colorado River Program Director Jennifer Pitt.
+The infrastructure bill and reconciliation package currently before Congress are a step in the right direction, says the National Audubon Society's Colorado River program director, Jennifer Pitt.
 They would invest millions of dollars in projects to mitigate the effects of drought in the region.
 Some of that money would go to modernizing existing water infrastructure, as well as new water storage projects aimed at keeping reservoir levels higher.

 "We can't make water, but we can take better care of the watershed," Pitt says.
 "As these problems stack up, we're going to need to see new ways of managing across the landscape to keep the Colorado River watershed a place that can support our human communities as well as the wildlife."